JayyWalker/resources/Interviewing - General.md

 ## Cleanse, Shape, Transform and Enrich
 - Dealing with ambiguity and data quality challenges - what do you do?
 What level of accuracy is enough?
 - Give an example of when you proposed changes to improve data reliability and quality.
 Did these changes end up being implemented?
 If not, why not?
 - List out some of the best practices for data cleaning, especially for large datasets?
-Looking for:
--- For large datasets cleanse it iteratively and improve the data with each iteration until you achieve a good data quality -- For large datasets, break them into small data.
-Working with less data will increase your iteration speed -- Script or track of every date cleaning operation, so you can alter changes or remove operations if required
+(Looking for: cleanse it iteratively and improve the data with each iteration until you achieve a good data quality.
+Break them into small datasets to increase your iteration speed and script or track of every date cleaning operation, so you can alter changes or remove operations if required)

 ## Data Analytics
 - Which tools are you familiar with?
 What’s your preference?